 - Cordyline ‘Tricolor’ has leaves with bold streaks of green, pink and creamy yellow

 - Cordyline ‘Firebrand’ (a.k.a.
-‘Red Dracaena’) has reddish purple leaves with paler veins
+‘Red Dracaena’) has reddish purple leaves with paler veins.
+The more commonly known Dragon Tree plant’) is the more “red dracaena”

 - Cordyline ‘Baby Ti’ has coppery leaf margins

-Cordyline fruticosa most likely originated in the city of Papua, New Guinea and Southeast Asia.
+Cordyline fruticosa most believe the plant origin to be in the city of Papua, New Guinea and Southeast Asia.

 It found itself transported through the Pacific Ocean area and the early Polynesians used the rhizomes of the Ti plant as a starchy food source.